 Facts about Indus Valley Civilization

+Mohenjo-Daro is the largest site and Allahdino is the smallest site of the Indus Valley Civilization.
+The Indus Valley Civilization had a total population of over five million.
+Most of its people were artisans and traders.
+Merchants were very wealthy and given extra political powers.
 Towns were laid down in a rectangular pattern.
-Most of the houses were two-storey and very spacious.
+Most of the houses were two-story and very spacious.
 Town planning is a unique feature of the Indus Valley Civilization.
-There were well built granaries, citadels, burial grounds and bathing platforms.
+There were well-built granaries, citadels, burial grounds and bathing platforms.

 The towns used to have great baths.
-Though the exact purpose of baths is not clear but it is believed that these might be used for religious bathing.
+Though the exact purpose of baths is not clear it is believed that these might be used for religious bathing.

-Length, mass and time was accurately measured by the people of the Indus Valley Civilization.
-Also the system of uniform weights and measures were developed by them.
+Length, mass and time were accurately measured by the people of the Indus Valley Civilization.
+Also, the system of uniform weights and measures was developed by them.

 People were familiar with certain new techniques in metallurgy.
 They used these techniques to produce lead, copper, tin and bronze.